Art

 Water Safety Tips Sheet

-*blue construction paper-enough to cut strips 2 1/2 inches lengthwise for each
+*blue construction paper-enough for a strip 2 1/2 inches lengthwise for each

 brown paper